All Episodes

 Of course.

-Pandemic always meant the idea of someone getting under the hood of language and altering what it meant is the most dreadful and terrifying gaslighting.
+The idea of someone getting under the hood of language and altering what it meant is the most dreadful and terrifying gaslighting.

-Of course, I always see as an accompaniment to all world's right-in and before moving on from that just to tag that the perhaps the most famous line from 84, if you want an image of the future of humanity invisible boots, stamping on a human face forever.
+And before moving on from that, just to tag that perhaps the most famous line from 84, if you want an image of the future of humanity, envisage your boots stamping on a human face forever.

-Tucker Carlson in a conversation once said that he reckoned that it was social democracies that Orwell was writing about rather than the kind of totalitarianism of Stalin, because at the point that Orwell was writing, we were well into a kind of a diagnostic around Soviet communism.
+Tucker Carlson in a conversation once said that he reckoned that it was social democracies that Orwell was writing about rather than the kind of totalitarianism of Stalin because at the point that Orwell was writing, we were well into a kind of a diagnostic around Soviet communism.

-We both do the same thing.
+They both do the same thing.

 It's not clear to you who you're talking to.